 The annual award is sponsored by Pakistani TWAS Fellow Atta-ur-Rahman, a leading scholar in the field of organic chemistry and a globally influential advocate of science education.
 The award, which includes a US$5,000 prize, is given to a young chemist in a scientifically lagging country and aims to inspire young researchers in these nations to pursue chemistry careers.

-“Winning this award is really an encouragement as an early-career researcher, and it provides international recognition for my contribution in the field of chemistry,” Rajapaksha said.
+“Winning this award is really an encouragement as an early-career researcher, and it provides international recognition for my contribution in the field of chemistry,” said Rajapaksha, who was also a recipient of a Sida-sponsored 2020 TWAS Research Grant.
 “Hardships offer unexpected gifts if you believe in yourself to embrace the silver linings.
 I’m really happy and it’s a great honor.”

 Biochar is a carbon-based, charcoal-like substance produced by carefully burning plant matter through a controlled thermo-chemical process.
 It is increasingly popular as a means to capture carbon as well as improve soil quality, Rajapaksha said, and it can be applied to soil to snare leaching contaminants like heavy metals and pharmaceuticals out of the environment before it renders soil and water reservoirs too toxic for human use.